pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

    :end-before: -- q3

 .. index::
-    single: trsp ; One to Many -- Proposed on v3.4
+    single: trsp ; One to Many

 One to Many
 ...............................................................................